-Sometimes the previous can even be a solid candle but you will want to be pretty intimate with your secondary indicator in that case.
-Rarely it can be a series of ascending dojis which are often followed by a big move.
+Sometimes, the previous can be a solid candle, but you will want to be pretty intimate with your secondary indicator.
+Rarely, it can be a series of ascending dojis, often followed by a big move.

-When a candle has a long wick above it and it pierces the upper band it is known as an upper band poke.
-This is often an indication of weakness in the trend and is typically easy to verify with your secondary indicator.
+When a candle has a long wick above it and pierces the upper band, it is known as an upper band poke.
+This often indicates weakness in the trend and is typically easy to verify with your secondary indicator.

 You also have a third indicator, volume.
-If volume candles are getting shorter and or turning red you have further indication that a reversal is likely.
-If everything checks out that’s your sell signal.
+If volume candles are getting shorter or turning red, you have a further indication that a reversal is likely.
+If everything checks out, that’s your sell signal.

 Now for the middle band.
-The middle band can act as resistance in a bearish trend, support in a bullish trend and can also act as a really short term pivot.
+The middle band can act as resistance in a bearish trend, support in a bullish trend, and act as a short-term pivot.

-This is where your candlestick education really comes into play.
-A volatile trend can often bounce candles between the middle band and either the upper band or the lower band depending on trend direction.
+This is where your candlestick education comes into play.
+A volatile trend can bounce candles between the middle and upper or lower bands, depending on the trend direction.

-Pay attention to the 5 and 15 minute time frames too.
-Often a choppy 1 minute chart will be much smoother on a 5 or 15 minute chart.
-You can also spot patterns more easily on those time frames.
-When in doubt zoom out and look left.
+Pay attention to the five and 15-minute time frames, too.
+A cho,ppy one minute will often be much smoother on a 5- or 55-minute min15-minute.
+You can also spot patterns more easily in those time frames.
+When in doubt, zoom out and look left.
 Reversal patterns are key.

-The candles after that will sometimes be a solid candle that straddles the middle band but watch for a wick.
+The candles after that will sometimes be solid ones straddling the middle band, but watch for a wick.
 The wick will likely seal the deal.
-On a rare occasion that next candle can be a doji.
+On a rare occasion, that next candle can be a doji.

-In this case watch for your secondary indicator divergence to flip.
-When that happens what you think is a reversal can become a pullback instead.
+In this case, watch for your secondary indicator divergence to flip.
+When that happens, what you think is a reversal can become a pullback.

-Heikin Ashi candles will smooth out the chop and still allow you to utilize your bollinger bands.
-For traders with a big account liquidity on low volume can certainly be an issue.
+Heikin Ashi candles will smooth the chop and allow you to utilize your Bollinger bands.
+For traders with a big account, liquidity on low volume can certainly be an issue.

-For the traders starting out with a small account, low volume equities are great slow motion practice for bollinger band day trading.
+For traders starting with a small account, low-volume equities are great slow-motion practice for Bollinger band day trading.
 Heikin Ashi candles make it possible.

-In fact, you can use the bollinger bands trading strategy with our weekly stock signals.
+You can use the Bollinger bands trading strategy with our weekly stock signals.

-I learned how to day trade with the bollinger bands trading strategy first.
-However, I found them to be useful on any time frame.
+I learned how to day trade with the Bollinger bands trading strategy first.
+However, I found them to be useful in any time frame.

-This is really cool because you can back up your other indicators on daily and weekly charts when moving averages aren't giving you a clear answer.
+This is cool because you can back up your other indicators on daily and weekly charts when moving averages don’t give you a clear answer.